web3privacy/constitution/proposal/genesis-proposal.md

 | **Video** | Video content and documentaries | Babybit |
 | **Events** | Online and in-person gatherings | Tree, Andreea |

+## Guild Operations

+- **Intentional Do-ocracy**: Each Guild operates under Intentional Do-ocracy principles.
+Guild Stewards coordinate but do not command.
+- **Cross-Guild Collaboration**: Members may participate in multiple Guilds.
+Projects requiring multiple skill sets will draw from relevant Guilds.
+- **Evolution**: New Guilds may be created and existing ones modified through future Formal Proposals as our needs evolve.
+- **Communication**: Each Guild maintains its existing dedicated public channel on our [Commons platform](https://commons.w3pn.org/) (forum).

 # Part 3: Stewards

 Per Section 4 of our Constitution, three Stewards must be elected to serve as guardians of our constitutional principles and mediators in disputes.
 Upon ratification of this proposal, the following Members are elected as our initial Stewards: